Ericalyhan94/unet-segmentation/README.md

+# This is the code for the publication "Semantic Segmentation for Quantitative Analysis and Comparison of Microstructures of Lower Bainitic and Tempered Martensitic Steels"

 # UNet Segmentation App

 This project is an end-to-end Python application for semantic segmentation of microscopy images using a UNet model implemented with TensorFlow and Keras.